pedroesouza/tate_test/README.md

 ## Author's Information
 ---
-Connor Pavicic - I am a 9th grade programmer who is trying to get by.
++ Connor Pavicic - I am a 9th grade programmer who is trying to get by.
 Coding is really fun for me unless it is an assignment since I like coding when it is chill and relaxed and you can code at your own pace.
 Here are the places you can find me at: [GitHub]: (https://github.com/ConnorP4231) or email: connor.pavicic@ucas-edu.net
-Evan McCabe -
++ Evan McCabe - I am programming for a 9th grade programming class.
+Coding's pretty fun sometimes, but I didn't really like this class, and I'm more interested in art and animation, so I don't know if I'll be coding much in the future.
+I'm pretty awesome though, so feel free to contact me!
+GitHub: https://github.com/PurpleDG Email: purpledefies@gmail.com
-Pedro Souza -
++ Pedro Souza -
-Locklin Sheldon -
++ Locklin Sheldon -

 ## Change Log
 ---